docker/docs/content/manuals/desktop/previous-versions/edge-releases-windows.md

 - Fixed a container start error when a container has more than one port with an arbitrary or not-yet-configured external port number.
 For example, `docker run -p 80 -p 443 nginx`).
 Fixes [docker/for-win#4935](https://github.com/docker/for-win/issues/4935) and [docker/compose#6998](https://github.com/docker/compose/issues/6998).
 - Fixed an issue which caused Docker Desktop to crash when resetting to factory defaults while running Windows containers.
 - Fixed multiple issues related to Fast Startup.
-- Injected Docker CLI, CLI plugins, Docker Compose, Notary, and kubectl into WSL distros when Docker Desktop WSL integration is enabled.
+- Injected Docker CLI, CLI plugins, Docker Compose, Notary, and kubectl into WSL distributions when Docker Desktop WSL integration is enabled.
-- Fixed an issue where bind mounts created with Docker Compose from a WSL distro were incorrectly translated.
+- Fixed an issue where bind mounts created with Docker Compose from a WSL distribution were incorrectly translated.
 Fixes [docker/for-win#5084](https://github.com/docker/for-win/issues/5084).
 - Docker Desktop now supports inotify events on shared filesystems for Windows file sharing.
 - Fixed a cache invalidation bug when a file in a shared volume is renamed on the host for Windows file sharing.
 - Fixed a handle leak when calling `Mknod` on a shared volume for Windows file sharing.